brutalzinn/python-hardwareinfo-api/README.md

 # This is a clone of [RemoteHWInfo](https://github.com/Demion/remotehwinfo)

-### Thanks Demion to share this project with us <3 [Access Demion github profile](https://github.com/Demion)
+# Description

+This project is my implementation above [RemoteHWInfo](https://github.com/Demion/remotehwinfo) project.
+This is a background application to be used with ONLY windows system.
+We can access msi afterburner shared memory api and send data to a python wrapper and the python wrapper sends data to a micro controller.
+At this moment, i dont pretend use this project to sends data direct to serial port.
+But, you will always can clone this project and do your properly implementation.

-## This project repository is for be used with [arduino-python-computer-monitor](https://github.com/brutalzinn/arduino-python-computer-monitor)
+### This project repository is for be used with [arduino-python-computer-monitor](https://github.com/brutalzinn/arduino-python-computer-monitor)

-### Only be used for Windows system resource managment
+# Requeriments:

+1. Windows 7 or above
+2. Msi afterburner software
+3. Microsoft C++ SDK developer tools

 ### About: